-15 Most Expensive Car Failures in History
+15 of the Most Expensive Automotive Failures in History

 Cars can be a symbol of success, but not every model hits the mark.
 Some vehicles, despite high expectations and hefty price tags, turn out to be costly failures.
 In this article, we’ll explore 15 of the most expensive car failures in history, looking at what went wrong and why these models didn’t live up to their promise.